poupeaua/otary/docs/index.md

 !!! tip "Enhanced Interactiveness"

-    In a Jupyter notebook, you can just copy and paste the code and run it.
-It's that simple!
-Plus you can easily test and iterate on transformations by simply commenting part of the code as you need it.
+    In a Jupyter notebook, you can easily test and iterate on transformations by simply commenting part of the code as you need it.

     ```python
     im = (
         im.crop_from_topleft(topleft=[200, 100], width=100, height=100)
         # .rotate(angle=90, is_degree=True, is_clockwise=False)
         # .threshold_simple(thresh=200)
-        .draw_ellipses(ellipses=[ellipse], render=ot.EllipsesRender(is_draw_focis_enabled=True))
+        .draw_ellipses(
+            ellipses=[ellipse],
+            render=ot.EllipsesRender(is_draw_focis_enabled=True)
+        )
     )
     ```